Active Lives Children and Young People Survey and Healthy Schools Rating

 If you are not selected randomly as a school to take part, your school can still complete the survey by opting in.

 - Which term you wish to complete the survey

 - Year groups you wish to complete the survey (at least 3)

 Results – What does the survey tell us?

-Below is a summary of results form the first year, which shows percentages of young people achieving 30 mins of activity both within and outside of school in each local authority area -click on the picture to download it.
+Below is a summary of results, which shows percentages of young people achieving 30 mins of activity both within and outside of school in each local authority area.

 2018 – 2019